EltaMD UV Clear Broad-Spectrum SPF 46

-Revision Skincare Intellishade Original Tinted Moisturizer, SPF 45: Another dermatologist favorite, Revision Skincare’s Intellishade ($76) boasts impressive reviews on Amazon.
+Revision Skincare Intellishade Original Tinted Moisturizer, SPF 45: Another dermatologist favorite, Revision Skincare Intellishade ($80) boasts impressive reviews on Amazon.
 It’s formulated with UV-blocking octinoxate, octisalate, zinc oxide, and titanium dioxide, plus anti-aging peptides, brightening vitamin C, and a nourishing blend of white birch extract, yeast extract, and plankton extract.

-SkinMedica Total Defense + Repair SPF 34: SkinMedica’s daily facial sunscreen ($68) packs a powerful, anti-aging punch.
-It features 7.5% octinoxate, 3% octisalate, and 8% zinc oxide, with added benefits from squalane, niacinamide, and the brand’s SOL-IR® Advanced Antioxidant Complex, which defends against infrared light.
+SkinMedica Total Defense + Repair SPF 34: SkinMedica's Total Defense + Repair Sunscreen ($68) packs a powerful, anti-aging punch.
+It features 7.5 percent octinoxate, 3 percent octisalate, and 8 percent zinc oxide, with added benefits from squalane, niacinamide, and the brand’s SOL-IR® Advanced Antioxidant Complex, which defends against infrared light.

 Neutrogena Hydro Boost Non-Greasy Sunscreen Lotion, SPF 30: A drugstore gem, this daily facial sunscreen from Neutrogena ($8) shows why the brand is such a favorite for affordable yet effective products.
-Packed with hyaluronic acid, the non-greasy formula delivers a powerful dose of hydration in addition to the requisite UVA and UVB protection (for just $8).
+Packed with hyaluronic acid, the non-greasy formula delivers a powerful dose of hydration in addition to the requisite UVA and UVB protection (for under $10).

 I clearly can’t say enough positive things about EltaMD UV Clear, which would make for an affordable, low-maintenance staple in any routine.
 If you’re looking for a daily sunscreen that’s lightweight, non-irritating, and has added skincare benefits, your search ends here.